 Urdu is the official language of Pakistan but, shockingly, only 7% of people consider it their mother tongue.
 The local dialects of Punjabi (44%), Pashto (15%), Sindhi (15%), and Sarakhi (10%) are actually more common than Urdu.
 When you take the other 69 languages into consideration, then you may realize how multi-ethnic Pakistan is.

 Luckily, English is widely understood too as Pakistan’s former colonial overseers, the British Raj, made English mandatory in school.
-The prevalence of English makes travelling in Pakistan a bit easier.
+The prevalence of English makes traveling in Pakistan a bit easier.

 10. Malala Yousafzai is the youngest Nobel Peace Prize winner EVER

-If you want to feel like a piece of shit and like you’ve never done anything with your life, you should read the bio of Malala Yousafzai.
+If you want to feel like you’ve never done anything with your life, you should read the bio of Malala Yousafzai.

-Malala was raised in the Swat Valley during the recent Taliban occupation.
+Malala was raised in the Swat Valley during the Taliban occupation in the late 2000s.
 When the Taliban came they outlawed many things like TV, games, and education for women.
 Malala decided to leave Swat and began speaking in public about the oppression against women she experienced.
 Along the way, she was harassed, lauded, and even shot in the head by a vigilante.

 In 2014, Malala was awarded the Nobel Peace Prize at the age of 19, becoming the youngest recipient ever.
 Having survived all of her trials (including the gunshot) she has gone on to start the Malala Fund, which seeks to support young girls who are denied an education.
 She is a champion of not only Pakistan but the entire human race.
 She is, in short, a fucking awesome human being.